 St. Patrick's Day is serious business in New York City.
-Even New Yorkers who haven't a drop of Irish blood in their pedigree Wear the Green, drink Guinness and Jameson like the Irish and get excited about the St. Patrick's Day Parade.
-Whether you're Irish or just look good in green, find out how to best celebrate St. Patrick's Day with these ideas.
+Even New Yorkers with no Irish blood wear green, drink Guinness and Jameson, and attend the St. Patrick's Day Parade.

 The crowd is densest at St. Patrick's Cathedral and in the area immediately around there and tends to lessen as you move north along the parade route.